kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/publishing-and-sharing.md

-# Publishing and sharing
+# Bonus: Publishing and Sharing

-*Estimated time: 5 hours*

----

-## Intro

-In previous classes, we’ve learnt how different technologies can be combined to build cool websites.
-Now it’s time to give your website the wide visibility it deserves.
-This week, we’ll be delving into the tools and technologies you’ll be using to publish and share your website with others.

-## **Learning Outcomes**

-After this week, you will be able to:
+You've already learned a lot about JavaScript this week.

+If you have more time, you can also learn about how to publish your website.

+You'll learn to:

 - Publish your website using Replit or Github Pages
+- Use HTML tags to control the preview when you share the link to your site
 - Set up a domain name, so that your site shows up when someone types in the URL like [devtools.programming.africa](https://devtools.programming.africa/)

-- Use HTML tags to control the preview when you share the link to your site
+> Only attempt this section if you have completed the JavaScript portion of the lessons.